vmassuchetto/wp-diagram/readme.txt

 In commercial theme development it's common to have different post listings across several positions of the theme.
 We usually end up creating post types and specific categories for users to put posts in these positions.

-This plugin creates a dedicated interface for post positioning and schedulling in the theme.
+This plugin creates a dedicated interface for post positioning and scheduling in the theme.
 For example, assume you want two different post listings, one for a top slideshow, and another for featured news:

 Register the positions in your `functions.php`: